ON PUBLIC TRANSPORT

 VVT TRANSPORT ASSOCIATION TYROL

 Bicycles may be taken on post buses operated by the VVT, provided there is a bike space available.
 If the bus has a rear bicycle rack or bicycle trailer, bikes can be placed in that for transport.
 However, bike transport cannot be guaranteed; it is at the discretion of the driver.
-More information is available at www.vvt.at
+Further information is available in German at www.vvt.at

 ÖBB AUSTRIAN FEDERAL RAILWAYS